 Cheques can be made out to "Migwani Children's Project

 or deposit cheques at the Bulkley Valley Credit Union, Smithers

-or use Paypal with the "donate" button below:
+or use Paypal with the "donate" button to the right ->

 UPDATE - In November, 2013 an assessment and suggested treatment was conducted on the children at the dormitory by Worldwide Orthopedic Supplies and Services.
 These are the results.

 Below are some photos of the Mutulu VIllage Women's group chicken coop which we recently funded.
 We also purchased some land for this group and they expect to be building a Women's Centre there soon.

 A big event took place at the Special Needs project in Migwani -